Mariners vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Danny Jansen will take the field against the Seattle Mariners and Jarred Kelenic on Saturday at 3:07 PM ET in the second game of a three-game series at Rogers Centre.
+The Seattle Mariners and Jarred Kelenic take the field in the final game of a three-game series against Danny Jansen and the Toronto Blue Jays, on Sunday at Rogers Centre.

-The Blue Jays are the favorite in this one, at -225, while the underdog Mariners have +185 odds to play spoiler.
-The total is 9.5 runs for this contest (with +100 odds to go over and -120 odds to go under).
+The Blue Jays are -175 moneyline favorites for this matchup against the Mariners (+145).
+The over/under for the contest has been set at 9 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.